benknoble/prolog-java/README.md

 pre-built example is licensed under the BSD license, and redistribution with modifications are made in accordance with said license.

+All other sources (that is, those excluding `src/main/antlr4/edu/unc/cs/comp524/parsers/prolog/Prolog.g4`) are copyright 2020 UNC.

 ANTLR version is **4.5.1**, not 4.8!

 ## About the build